-The raw material for Tencel® fiber is cellulose from either Eucalyptus or Beech wood.
-These are both natural fibers that are obtained from sustainably managed, FSC-certified wood growth.
-Sustainable forestry conserves resources.
+Sustainable forestry conserves natural resources.
 Eucalyptus and beech are also fast-growing trees that do not require fertilization or irrigation.

-Tencel® fibers are used to make fabrics with a silky smooth surface.
-In outdoor apparel, this material transports moisture quickly and effectively away from the body, resulting in high wearing comfort.
+Cellulose fibers are used to make materials with a silky-smooth surface.
+In outdoor apparel, this fabric transports moisture quickly and effectively away from the body, which keeps you cool and comfortable.

-Apparel produced with Tencel® does not require additional anti-odor chemicals to ensure the product’s high functionality, as bacteria growth is inhibited by the material itself so that odor build-up doesn’t occur.
+The fabric does not require additional anti-odor chemicals to ensure the product’s high functionality, as bacteria growth is inhibited by the material itself so that odor build-up doesn’t occur.

-Tencel® is produced in a closed production cycle in which emissions are reduced to a minimum.
-Solvents and water are recovered completely and reused in the process.
+Cellulose fibers are produced in a closed loop production cycle, which emissions are reduced to a minimum.
+Both water and solvents are completely recovered and reused in the process.